-There are several entrances to Great Smoky Mountains National Park.
-Most visitors access the park through one of its three main entrances: Gatlinburg or Townsend in Tennessee or Cherokee, North Carolina.
 There are always parts of the park that are open to visitors 24 hours a day, though some areas are closed during the winter months.
 Visit during the fall for stunning fall foliage, or spring and summer for the nicest hiking weather.

 The popular Appalachian Trail runs through Great Smoky Mountains National Park.
 Though the total hike covers 2,180 miles (3,500 kilometers) from Georgia to Maine, Great Smoky Mountains National Park contains 71 miles, making for a memorable backcountry camping trip.